RomainC75/multiworkers_scraping/README.md

 ## Something strange ?

 Clearly, MySQL is not the best option for this kind of use.
 The cache system of MySql hide a part of the real time informations, that's why the chart doesn't grow smoothly.
-So I think Redis would be a way better !
+So I think Redis would be a better solution !

 ## Author